jfredine/pico-SSD1306_text/README.md

-    width - Width of the display in pixels i2c_addr - Address of the display on the I2C bus i2c - One of the I2C blocks in the pico (i2c0 or i2c1) sda - GPIO to be used for SDA of the I2C bus (must be valid fot the i2c chosen) scl - GPIO to be used for SCL on the I2C bus (must be valid for the i2c chosen)
+    width - Width of the display in pixels i2c_addr - Address of the display on the I2C bus i2c - One of the I2C blocks in the pico (i2c0 or i2c1) sda - GPIO to be used for SDA of the I2C bus
+          (must be valid for the i2c chosen) scl - GPIO to be used for SCL on the I2C bus
+          (must be valid for the i2c chosen)

 ### Use The Display